mmlak-0109/Interview-Practice/README.md

 | :---: | :---: | :---: |
 | CCCC | CCCO | OCCC |

-Next, let's list all of the possible combiniations where there are exactly 2 chocolates with coconut filling:
+Next, let's list all of the possible combinations where there are exactly 2 chocolates with coconut filling:

 | 1 | 2 | 3 | 4 | 5 | 6 |
 | :---: | :---: | :---: | :---: | :---: | :---: |
 | CCOO | COCO | COOC | OCCO | OCOC | OOCC |

-Finally, let's list all of the possible combiniations where there are less than exactly 2 chocolates with coconut filling:
+Finally, let's list all of the possible combinations where there are less than exactly 2 chocolates with coconut filling:

 | 1 | 2 | 3 | 4 | 5 |
 | :---: | :---: | :---: | :---: | :---: |